saurabhkb/Active-Time-Problem/README.md

 The output will be on two lines - the first line will be the time taken to run in ns, the second line will be the cost of the solution.

-To run the LP solver in the gurobi directory, you will need to have Gurobi and then it can be run as `gurobi.sh python lpsolve.py < problem_instance_file`.
+To run the LP solver in the gurobi directory, you will need to have Gurobi and then it can be run as `gurobi.sh lpsolve.py < problem_instance_file`.

 ####  IBFS